mdermentzi/whisper-tool-guide/README.md

 `faster_whisper 0.10.0`
 `pysubs2 1.6.1`

-In case of installation errors, please consult the installation instructions of each package individually.
+In case of installation errors, please consult the installation instructions of each module individually.

 ## How to cite
 Dermentzi, M. (2024, January).
 Transcribing Oral Testimonies with Automatic Speech Recognition.
 EHRI Collection of Digital Tools Guides. https://github.com/EHRI/ehri-data-analysis-tools/tree/master/automatic-speech-recognition